JamesHovious/w32/README.md

 1. [Install Go](https://golang.org/dl/).
 I recommend 32bit aka i386 due to GCC 64bit issues on windows.
 2. Get a GCC compiler.
 I recommend the [WinBuilds version](http://win-builds.org/doku.php/download_and_installation_from_windows).
-3. In command line, type `go get github.com/JamesHovious/w32`
+3. From the command line, type `go get github.com/JamesHovious/w32`
 4. Create a new file, and try the example above.

 Contribute
 ==========

 Contributions in form of design, code, documentation, bug reporting or other ways you see fit are very welcome.

 Thank You!